phoebe97629/portfolio/README.md

 # What I hope to Learn

 I want to learn more about the data visulization.
 I want to be a story teller not just programmer.
-I also want to learn a little bit design for PPT and Web Page.
+I also want to learn a little bit about design for PPT and Web Page.

 # Portfolio